iambrainstorming/iambrainstorming.github.io/src/chapters/economics/yard-sale-model.md

 Does inheritance tax discourage entrepreneurship and wealth creation?
 It depends on execution, and it's a more complex issue of business logistics.
 It can actually be used to break monopolies and foster more entrepreneurship.

+It's not something that we will implement inheritance tax and things will now work fine.
+It can actually disrupt the business and make goods more expensive for consumers through taxation.
+One needs to find ways for more competition, remove barriers in markets, and ensure the efficient transfer of ownership to distributed networks so that logistics remain efficient without creating a burden on common people.

 By breaking up concentrations of wealth and redistributing it among smaller entrepreneurs, inheritance tax can help prevent the [formation of monopolies and oligopolies](https://iambrainstorming.github.io/opinionated_observer/factcheck/tavleen_sign_factcheck.html) that can stifle competition and innovation.
 This can lead to a more vibrant and competitive business environment, which can ultimately benefit consumers, businesses, and the economy as a whole.